-Playing a positive-natured brand of hardcore-tinged Celtic punk, Flatfoot 56 has been unleashing itself upon America and the rest of the world for over 16 years now.
+Playing a positive-natured brand of hardcore-tinged Celtic punk, Flatfoot 56 has been unleashing itself upon America and the rest of the world for over 20 years now.
 Forming in 2000, the Chicago natives achieved nationwide attention with their first two label-backed records, 2006’s Knuckles Up and 2007’s Jungle of the Midwest Sea.
 These releases built on a heavy dose of previously established regional notoriety, helping the band gain steam early on.

 While each record received its fair share of acclaim, the quintet exploded onto a new level with 2010’s Black Thorn.
 Landing the band on a total of 9 Billboard Charts, Flatfoot 56 proved it could consistently reach an expanding audience while treading in a genre not often associated with widespread success.
 This success was advanced even further with song placements in the hit TV series

 After the success of "Blackthorn" Flatfoot hit the studio yet again in 2012 to record their Paper and plastic records backed "Toil" album.
 This album would further solidify the band as a consistent force to be reckoned with.

-The band entered the Studios in August to record its first self release album in ten years.
+"Odd Boat" was a self-released album.
 “We have been working with labels so long that we decided that we wanted to have more of a say in how our music gets distributed and promoted.
 We are excited about this next season,” Bawinkel said.
 “As a band we have all grown a lot over the years and we wanted to stretch ourselves even further.
 Self release is a good way to do this."